mayakraft/OrigamiSimulator/README.md

 Everything should be installed.
 Run the app using the standard command according to whichever framework you chose (`npm run dev` for Svelte/SolidJS).

-> **React JS** might be complete, but it is suffering from webpack issues (['fs' polyfill](https://stackoverflow.com/questions/70591567/module-not-found-error-cant-resolve-fs-in-react), [outside src dir](https://stackoverflow.com/questions/44114436/the-create-react-app-imports-restriction-outside-of-src-directory)) I just don't care enough to fix it. *if anyone else wants to...*
+> **React JS** in progress.
+Needs [React Three Fiber](https://www.npmjs.com/package/@react-three/fiber) to silence React's hyperactive DOM re-rendering, or another analogous solution.
 >
 > **Vanilla JS** only requires you run a local server.
 Also, this example is *much* more simple compared to the others.